 The Community Post Board allows Members to publish classified posts in connection with the music community (offers and requests of services, equipment, opportunities, announcements).
 Posts must be relevant to the music activity of the community.

 VIII.
-Community Directory and Networking
+Music Scene Directory and Networking

-The community directory allows Members who have so chosen to be visible to other Members of the Portal, and to be searched and filtered by criteria such as role, instrument or musical genre.
-The visibility of a Member in the directory is governed by the privacy settings of the personal profile, which the Member may modify at any time.
+The Music Scene Directory lists Members, their Artist/Band Profiles and Organisations that have elected to appear, and allows them to be searched and filtered by other Members on the basis of criteria such as role, instrument or musical genre.
+The visibility of a Member or an Artist/Band Profile in the directory is governed by the privacy settings of the relevant Personal Profile or Artist/Band Profile, which the Member may modify at any time.

 IX.
-Community Activity Feed and Reactions
+Community Activity Feed

-The community activity feed displays milestones (joining of new Members, performances, releases, achievements) and allows other Members to react.
+The Community Activity Feed displays milestones (joining of new Members, performances, releases, achievements) and allows other Members to react.
 Members may publish only milestones concerning their own project or in respect of which they have obtained the consent of the persons concerned.
 Reactions must comply with the Code of Conduct.

-X. Organisations Directory and Expert Tagging
+X. Expert Tagging

-Expert tagging.
-The CMA may, for the purposes of the operation of certain Services and of related programmes, identify Members or non-Members as experts on a given topic or for a given activity.
-Such identification is implemented in accordance with the principles of transparency and minimisation of personal data.
-Members shall be informed of the proposed identification prior to its publication and shall be given a reasonable opportunity to object; absent objection within the time indicated in the notification, the tag may be applied.
 Members may at any time subsequently request the removal of the tag, by writing to mydata@rockhal.lu; the request shall be acted upon without undue delay.
 Where the identified person is not a Member of the Portal, prior express consent shall be obtained before the publication of any element identifying that person, and that consent may be withdrawn at any time on the same terms.

 XI.
 File Uploads, Storage and Technical Limits